ehonda/PersistentDb/README.md

 # PersistentDb

+## Overview

+A POC for a test fixture base class, and some associated benchmarks

+## Sample benchmark results

+Here are some sample benchmark results from my machine

+### Configuration

 ``` ini
 BenchmarkDotNet=v0.13.1, OS=Windows 10.0.19043.1645 (21H1/May2021Update)
 Intel Core i5-7200U CPU 2.50GHz (Kaby Lake), 1 CPU, 4 logical and 2 physical cores